Ohio and Erie Canal: Agitation for a canal system (1787–1822)

 As early as 1787, George Washington and Thomas Jefferson had discussed the desirability of a canal linking Lake Erie to the Ohio River as part of a national system of canals.
-It wasn't until 1807 that Ohio's first Senator, Thomas Worthington offered a resolution in Congress asking Treasury Secretary Albert Gallatin to report to the Senate.
+It wasn't until 1807 that Ohio's first Senator, Thomas Worthington, offered a resolution in Congress asking Treasury Secretary Albert Gallatin to report to the Senate.
 In 1810, DeWitt Clinton was appointed to manage the Erie Canal Commission.
 He was unsuccessful in his attempt to get national aid for the construction of a canal connecting Lake Erie to the Hudson River, so he enlisted the aid of state legislators and Ohio's congressional delegation.
 On January 15, 1812, the Ohio General Assembly passed a resolution expressing its opinion that the connection of the Great Lakes with the Hudson River was a project of "national concern".
 President Madison was against the proposal, however, and the War of 1812 ended official discussion.

 On December 11, 1816, Clinton, by then the Governor of New York, sent a letter to the Ohio Legislature indicating his state's willingness to construct the Erie Canal without national help, and asking the State of Ohio to join the endeavor.
 On January 9, 1817, the Ohio Legislature directed Ohio's Governor (and former Senator) Thomas Worthington to negotiate a deal with Clinton.
 Due to the cost, however, the Ohio Legislature dallied, and nothing happened for three years.
 Finally, in January 1822, the Ohio Legislature passed acts to fund the canal system (and the state's public education obligations).

 Survey and design (1822)

-On January 31, 1822, the Ohio Legislature passed a resolution to employ an engineer and appoint commissioners to survey and design the canal system as soon as possible.
+On January 31, 1822, the Ohio General Assembly passed a resolution to employ an engineer and appoint commissioners to survey and design the canal system as soon as possible.
 A sum not to exceed $6,000 was reserved for this purpose.

 James Geddes, an engineer who had worked on the New York canals, was hired.
 Since most of Ohio's population lived along a line from Cleveland to Cincinnati, the main trunk of the canal needed to serve these areas.
 But no single river followed this line — canals are more cheaply and easily built along river valleys — making it difficult to design a suitable system.
 Specifically, the bridging of the Scioto and Miami river valleys required raising the canal to such an elevation that water from neither river could be used as a source.
 As a result, the canal was divided into two sections: the Ohio and Erie Canal, which connected Cleveland to Portsmouth via the Licking Divide and the Scioto River Valley, and the Miami and Erie Canal, which connected Cincinnati to Dayton.
 This second canal would ultimately be extended to the Maumee River at Toledo.

 Copies of the original survey plat maps for the construction of both Ohio canals are available on-line from the Ohio Department of Natural Resources.